 Syntax :SERVice:BATTery?
+Parameters There are no parameters.
+Command There is only a query form of this command available.
 Query Reads and returns the the current loading state of the battery in %.
 The command will return an integer.
 Example :SERVice:BATTery?
 String returned in this example: "40".